rdtsc/codeeval-problem-statements/readme.md

 <p>
   <sup>
   ‡ Technically, there were 240 challenges on the platform.
-Challenge #127 ("Code Plagiarism") is not included because it wasn't a graded challenge, and thus no points were awarded for it by the online evaluation system.
+Challenge #127 ("Code Plagiarism") wasn't an interactive/graded challenge; thus no points were awarded for it by the online evaluation system.
   </sup>
 </p>